DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

 - Enhancing the appearance of the marker popup with thumbnail or icon similar to what is done on the result listing.

-- Allow selection of alternative base maps, like a satellite image.
+- Allow selection of alternative base maps, like a satellite image on the map displayed on the Dataset page.

 - Allow downloading the geographical information on the map in GeoJSON format.